About the Opportunity

 - Grow and apply the skills and practices needed to create an inclusive organizational culture including (but not limited to): clear and kind communication, giving and receiving feedback, mutual accountability, and self-care and boundaries.

-- Contribute to developing a collaborative culture at Pride Foundation that underscores the interdependence of all of our work.
+- Contribute to developing a culture of philanthropy at Pride Foundation by incorporating friend and fund raising as appropriate throughout work.

 Qualifications: Skills and Experience